atheriel/rtrace-proposal/isc-proposal.md

 Since the goals of the project are relatively narrow and use cases are fairly narrow, we believe a single tutorial/evangelist-style post will be the most appropriate reference point for the community.

+In addition, the authors of this proposal intend to publicize this work at all available opportunity: by submitting talks to UseR\!, producing blog posts, demos, use cases, and possibly screencasts to be shared on Twitter and other platforms.

 # Requirements